JensvandeWiel/ArkAscendedServerManager/CONTRIBUTING.md

 If you wish to contribute to the ArkAscendedServerManager codebase or documentation, feel free to fork the repository and submit a pull request.
 If you don't know what to do you can head over to the [Issues page](https://github.com/JensvandeWiel/ArkAscendedServerManager/issues) and look for a feature you can make! *tip: if you're starting out with contributing, look for an issue with the 'good first issue' tag ;)*

 ## Recommended Workflow
-To get ready to work on the codebase, please do the following:
+To comfortably work on the codebase, please do the following:
 1. Fork & clone the repository, and make sure you're on the  **main**  branch.
 2. Run `wails dev` to start the dev server. ([install](https://wails.io/docs/gettingstarted/installation))
 3. Use `git checkout -b feature/branch_name` to create and switch to your own feature branch. *(`bug/branch_name` for bug fixes)*